 The News Roundup — International

-The Taliban is continuing to implement its ideology after taking over Afghanistan following the U.S. withdrawal of troops.
+France’s first major study of sexual abuse of children in the Catholic Church revealed a shockingly large estimate of the number of victims of sexual assault at the hands of the clergy.
+It’s the latest in a string of scandals connected to the church that stretches back decades.

-The country’s economy is in peril.
-Its central bank was drained of its dollar stockpile before Kabul fell.
-Now, its banking system is near collapse.
+World media are reporting that relations between China and Taiwan are at their “worst” in 40 years.
+Taipei warned international leaders that China will be able to invade the country by 2025.

-We cover the most important stories from around the world on the global portion of the News Roundup.
+We cover the most important stories from around the globe on the News Roundup.

 Copyright 2021 WAMU 88.5